SA Prevocational Medical Education Excellence Awards

 Dr Tran excelled in rural rotations during her Intern and PGY2 year, impressing the medical education unit.
 She significantly contributes to teaching through sessions, publications and presentations.
 Vienna supports trainees beyond the hospital and bridges hospital-community engagement.
 She ensures junior doctors and students feel welcome, providing bedside teaching, supervising procedures and advocating for the rural workforce.

-Dr Vienna Tran accepting her award from the Hon Chris Picton, Minister for Health and Wellbeing and Prof Kevin Forsyth, Chair, CPMEC
+Dr Vienna Tran accepting her award from the Hon Chris Picton, Minister for Health and Wellbeing and Prof Kevin Forsyth, Chair, CPMEC.

 Dr Holton balances roles across SA Health and SALHN as a consultant rehabilitation physician and clinical lead in the Rural Support Service.
 She holds educational positions at Flinders University and the Australasian Faculty of Rehabilitation Medicine.
 Kirrily supports prevocational trainees, developing shadowing placements and the Intern Preparedness Series.
 Known for her passion, diligence, intelligence, and clinical focus, she is a dedicated mentor to medical students and staff.
 Her approachable nature and open-door policy further enhance her role as a trusted educator.